junseokm/sret-tome/README.md

 ## Abstract

 Vision Transformers (ViTs) demonstrate exceptional performance in computer vision but suffer from large parameter counts and quadratic computational complexity $O(N^2)$, severely limiting their deployment on resource-constrained edge hardware.
-While recursive weight-sharing reduces parameter counts and token merging mitigates computational and memory bottlenecks, integrating these two paradigms without costly retraining introduces severe topological and representational clashes, leaving this intersection largely unexplored.
-We propose a training-free orthogonal compression framework that successfully combines the recursive weight-sharing of the Sliced Recursive Transformer (SReT) with the dynamic token merging algorithm of Token Merging (ToMe).
-By implementing an unmerge tracking stack, enforcing strict mathematical merging bounds, and applying parallel spatial tracking, our methodology resolves the rigid topological and merging constraints of hierarchical, recursive ViTs.
-Furthermore, we introduce a novel exponential token reduction schedule to stabilize the semantic densification inherent to recursive loops.
-Benchmarked on ImageNet-1K, our optimized configuration achieves a 27.6\% increase in throughput and a 38.5\% reduction in peak activation memory with a minimal 1.47\% accuracy drop on a GPU at a batch size of 128.
-Ultimately, this inference-only approach establishes the feasibility of dynamic token reduction within recursive architectures, providing a structural baseline for future edge-targeted optimizations.
+While recursive weight-sharing reduces parameter counts and token merging mitigates computational and memory bottlenecks, integrating these two paradigms without costly retraining is non-trivial, leaving this intersection largely unexplored.
+We propose a post-training multi-axis compression approach that successfully combines the recursive weight-sharing of the Sliced Recursive Transformer (SReT) with the dynamic token merging algorithm of Token Merging (ToMe).
+By implementing an unmerge tracking stack, enforcing strict mathematical merging bounds, and applying parallel spatial tracking, our methodology resolves the spatial and merging constraints of hierarchical, recursive ViTs.
+Furthermore, we utilize an exponential token reduction schedule to stabilize the semantic densification inherent to recursive loops.
+Benchmarked on ImageNet-1K, our optimized configuration achieves a 27.6\% increase in throughput and a 38.5\% reduction in Peak Activation Memory (PAM) with a minimal 1.47\% accuracy drop on a GPU at a batch size of 128.
+However, the algorithmic overhead negated the performance gains at a batch size of 1.
+Nevertheless, this approach establishes the feasibility of dynamic token reduction within recursive architectures, providing a structural baseline for future edge-targeted optimizations.

 ## Our Approach

-- Overview of the proposed compression framework combining [SReT](https://github.com/szq0214/SReT/tree/main) and [ToMe](https://github.com/facebookresearch/ToMe)<br>
+- Overview of the proposed compression approach combining [SReT](https://github.com/szq0214/SReT/tree/main) and [ToMe](https://github.com/facebookresearch/ToMe)<br>
 <img src="figures/teaser.png" alt="Teaser">

 - SReT+ToMe Transformer Block<br>